 - The health researcher applied to a Tri-Council agency for a peer-reviewed, individual research grant renewal in the CIHR Open Operating Grant or NSERC Discovery Grant competitions within the prior year (deadline not earlier than March 2011 for the 2011-2012 allocation) and was deemed excellent but was not funded.

 Note: Since 2009, SSHRC’s policy precludes agency support of social science or humanities research that is primarily intended to improve and/or increase knowledge of health, health care, and healthcare systems in Canada or internationally.
 Therefore, this grant may extend to investigators who held a health-related SSHRC grant and were unsuccessful in an application to CIHR which linked directly to the original SSHRC-supported research.

-- The unsuccessful grant application to the Tri-Council agency’s competition was ranked in the excellent range in the competition at CIHR Open Operating Grant (rating of 4.0 or higher) or NSERC Discovery Grant (in the top 25% percentile ranking).
-The applicant must have at least one more opportunity for reapplication of grant renewal with the external agency.
+- The unsuccessful grant application to the Tri-Council agency’s competition was highly ranked and deemed in the excellent range in the CIHR Open Operating Grant or NSERC Discovery Grant competitions as defined by the institution’s requirements for bridge funding support eligibility.
+The applicant must have at least one more opportunity for reapplication of grant renewal with external agency.